 The Peroneal Tendons of the Ankle and Foot

-The peroneals are two muscles and their tendons that lie along the outside of the lower leg bone (the fibula) and cross behind the lateral malleolus (the outer ankle bone).
+According to an ankle specialist in Singapore, the peroneals are two muscles and their tendons that lie along the outside of the lower leg bone (the fibula) and cross behind the lateral malleolus (the outer ankle bone).
 Major muscles that support the lateral part of the ankle are the peroneus longus and the peroneus brevis.

 The tendons of these two muscles pass together in a groove behind the lateral malleolus.
 The tendons are kept within the groove by a sheath that forms a tunnel around the tendons.
 The surface of the tunnel is reinforced by a band of tissue called a retinaculum.
 Contracting the peroneal muscles makes the tendons glide in the groove like a pulley.
 The pulley action causes the foot to point downward (plantarflexion) and outward (eversion).